Turbo Takeaways

 Income Stability

-There’s no minimum income requirement that you need to satisfy to borrow a home loan.
-However, you’ll need to demonstrate that you’ll be able to consistently cover your monthly mortgage payments along with your current bills each month, in good times and bad.
+While there’s no set minimum income requirement, lenders assess your income stability and DTI ratio to ensure you can manage mortgage payments.
+You’ll need to demonstrate that you’ll be able to consistently cover your monthly mortgage payments along with your current bills each month, in good times and bad.

 How To Apply for a Mortgage Loan